eldhosejoys/bible-app-vite/README.md

 This is a malayalam bible website made using ReactJs with Vite.
 I have made this project available to public so you can spread the Gospel with people who read malayalam, or modify the data for your preferred audience.

 From the build/dist folder, you will find the build files to deploy the project.
 You may need to rebuild to make sure to get the latest updated one.

+For data conversions i have use this repository: https://github.com/eldhosejoys/bible-data And for api used: https://github.com/eldhosejoys/bible-api